MrDesjardins/stockgame/README.md

 ## Backlog

-- [ ] Send a score that is not a single number but the details of the score
 - [ ] Animate the score into the canvas making it more "game" like
 - [ ] Make sure the user sent 10 days of prices on the submission
 - [ ] Display the volume on the canvas